fsjavier/bodega-claroscuro/README.md

 ### Our wines

 * This page gives an overview of all available wines, split into two sections: Red wines and White wines.
-* Each wine is contained in a card like box to separate visually each of them.
+* Each wine is contained in a box styled like a card to separate visually each of them.
 The cards contain a description of the wine and its price.
 * The design is responsive, with two columns of cards for wide screens and the image of the bottle and text next to each other.
 For mid size screen there is only one column of cards.
 For the smallest screens there is also one column and the text moves below the image.

 ![Our wines](documentation/readme_images/our_wines.png)